Week 29 of Pregnancy

 Baby this week

-• Eyes can open and close, and pupils react to light
+• Eyes can open and close, and baby can see light filtering through the uterus

 You this week